3tallah/azure-docs/articles/load-testing/includes/include-deploy-sample-application.md

 ms.date: 09/19/2023
 ---

-1. Open Windows PowerShell, sign in to Azure, and set the subscription:
+1. Open a terminal window and enter the following command to sign in to your Azure and set the subscription:

    ```azurecli
    az login